How To Meet People

 A job where you get to be friendly with the public

-The first ones that come to mind for me are nightlife ones like a bartender, bouncer, or DJ.
-The next thing that comes to mind is being a barrista in a coffee shop.
+The first ones that come to mind for me are nightlife job like bartender, bouncer, or DJ.
+The next thing that comes to mind is being a barista in a coffee shop.
 The idea is that the customers will tend to talk to you, or it's natural for you to chat to them during quiet periods.
-If you're a server at a low key pub frequented by other people your age then you'll meet some worthwhile people before long.
+Any kind of customer service position can work really.
+The ideal situation is probably working at a store directly related to one of your hobbies, and where customers stick around for a while to speak to each other and the staff.

 An individual sport